hpehl/whatunga/templates/README.md

-This folder is not part of the binary.
-Instead it's here in order to easily recreate `templates.go`.
+The files in this folder are not part of the compiled binary.
+Instead they're here to easily recreate `templates.go`.